baligs/Firebase-FCM-Http-V1-Php/README.md

 ```

-<h1>Sending Notification Using Laravel (Firebase FCM Http V1)</h1>
+<h1>Sending Notifications Using Laravel (Firebase FCM HTTP V1)</h1>

-You can use following class to send notification using laravel.
+If you're using Laravel, you can easily integrate Firebase FCM HTTP V1 by using the following class:
 <a href="https://github.com/baligs/Firebase-FCM-Http-V1-Php/blob/main/LaravelFcmHelper.php">LaravelFcmHelper</a>

+<p>This helper class simplifies the process of sending FCM notifications in Laravel applications, making it easy to engage with your users through Firebase's reliable notification system.</p>